INSPIRATIONAL pensioner Ray Matthews faces a nervous wait to see if he has won yet more prestigious awards.

 The grandad-of-three has been nominated in the local fundraiser of the year and sporting achievement categories, which will be presented at a ceremony in Leeds in April.

-Online voting closes today (Tuesday) and Ray will then face an anxious wait to see if he can add them to his list of awards.
+Online voting closed last week and Ray now faces an anxious wait to see if he can add them to his list of awards.

 Ray, of Maltby, was presented with a British Citizen Award for his services to the community at the Palace of Westminster in January.

 He said: “I feel honoured to even be nominated because there are some really big hitters who I’m up against.